Hyperactive Learning (HAL) for Data-Driven Interatomic Potentials: Introduction

 A lack of training data in a sub-region can lead to deep unphysical energy minima in trained models, sometimes called ``holes'', which are well known to cause catastrophic problems for MD simulations: the trajectory can get trapped in these unphysical minima or even become unstable numerically for normal step sizes.
 A natural strategy to prevent such problems is active learning (AL): the simulation is augmented with a stopping criterion aimed at detecting when the model encounters a configuration for which the prediction is unreliable.
 Intuitively, one can think of such configurations as being ``far'' from the training set.
 When this situation occurs, a ground-truth evaluation is triggered, the training database extended, and the model refitted to the enlarged database.
 In the context of data-driven interatomic potentials, this approach was successfully employed by the linear moment tensor potentials~\cite{PODRYABINKIN2017171, GUBAEV2019148} and the Gaussian process (GP) based methods FLARE \cite{Vandermause2020OntheflyAL, vandermause2022} and GAP \cite{sivaraman2020} which both use site energy uncertainty arising from the GP to formulate a stopping criterion in order to detect unreliable predictions during simulations.

-The key contribution of this work is the introduction of the {\it hyperactive learning} framework.
+The key contribution of this work is the introduction of the {\it hyperactive learning} (HAL) framework.
 Rather than relying on normal MD to sample the potential energy and wait until an unreliable prediction appears (which may take a very long time once the model is decent), we continually bias the MD simulation towards regions of high uncertainty.
 By balancing the physical MD driving force with such a bias we accelerate the discovery of unreliably predicted configurations but retain the overall focus on low energy regions that are important for modelling.
+This exploration-exploitation trade-off originates from Bayesian Optimisation (BO), a technique used to efficiently optimise a computationally expensive ``black box'' function \cite{brochu2010tutorial}.
+BO has been shown to yield state-of-the-art results for optimisation problems while simultaneously minimising incurred computational costs by requiring fewer evaluations \cite{wilson2018}.
+In atomistic systems BO has been applied in global structure search ~\cite{jorgensen2018, bisbo2022, merte2022,christiansen2022} where the PES is optimised to find stable structures.
+Other previous work balancing exploration and exploitation in data-driven interatomic potentials is also closely related, where configurations were generated by balancing high uncertainty and high-likelihood (or rather low-energy) \cite{koda2021}.
+Here the PES was explored by perturbing geometries while monitoring uncertainty rather than explicitly running MD.
+Note that upon the completion of this work, we discovered a closely related work that also uses uncertainty-biased MD\cite{UDD-Al}.
+The two studies were performed independently, and appeared on preprint servers near-simultaneously.